-The beginning was very, very hard for me.
-My husband had to work non-stop and I found myself alone with four little children, exploring our new neighborhood and life with no Spanish.
+The beginning being an Expat was very, very hard for me.
+My husband had to work non-stop and I found myself alone with four little children, exploring our new neighbourhood and life with no Spanish.
 Yes, the first few months were quite hard.
-We knew some people from my husband's company, but that was about it.
+We knew some people from my husband’s company, but that was about it.
 When the kids started going to school, life became easier and each day I got to know more and more people.

 WCIL: How do you spend your free time?

 For now I’m trying to enjoy life and rest.
 As all my four kids are going to the same school, I have time for sport, for the house, and even time to meet with friends and relax.

 WCIL: How did you meet people in your new home?

 Most of the people I know are from my neighborhood or from school.

 WCIL: Were you ever homesick being and Expat?
 How did you manage that?